l7mp/stunner/docs/WHY.md

 encapsulations, it is a *media gateway* so its job is to ingest WebRTC audio/video streams into a virtualized media plane, and it is *opinionated towards Kubernetes*, so everything around STUNner is designed and built to fit into the Kubernetes ecosystem.
-That being said, STUNner can easily be used outside of this context (e.g., as a regular STUN/TURN server), but these deployment options are not the main focus.
+That being said, STUNner can easily be used outside of this context (e.g., as a regular STUN/TURN server), but this is not the main focus.

 ## The problem